Car sounds

 Inside each set, all samples have a sample volume, defaulting to 1.
 An example would be audio.accelerate_in.smp0.volume=0.9.
 This volume is used to downmix samples within a single audioset, in case for example one engine sample is a bit louder in comparison to other engine samples in the same audioset.

-Then, internally in Racer, each sample is mixed based on an input value.
-For the engine this is the RPM for example.
+For continuous sounds, each sample is mixed based on an input value.
+For the engine sound this is the engine RPM for example.
 This is used to fluently go from one sample (for example sampled at 2000rpm) to the next (samples at 5000rpm perhaps), without switching hard from one to the other.
 This gives a more gradual change in sound.
-See min/max/natural below.
+See min/max/natural below (attack/decay is used to ramp the volume up and down).

 Lastly (also internal to the software) a dynamic volume is used to determine if an audioset should be on or off.
 If the engine is off for example, all dynamic volumes for the engine audiosets are set to 0.
 If the engine is on, this volume goes up to a maximum of 1, depending on for example throttle (that's handled in the software).